-As one of the oldest neighbourhoods in New Orleans, it has great historical significance.
-For starters, it was the main neighbourhood for free people of colour during the time of slavery.
+As one of the oldest neighborhoods in New Orleans, it has great historical significance.
+For starters, it was the main neighborhood for free people of colour during the time of slavery.
 This allows it to offer a unique insight into the past that you may not experience elsewhere in the city.

 They have distinctive styles of everything from food and music to the Voodoo religion that is popular with the older generations.
 For anyone wanting to experience any of these things, Faubourg Treme is a true hidden gem of the city.

 Restaurants serve cuisine that you are unlikely to find elsewhere, making the area a real treat for your tastebuds.
 Meanwhile, the distinctive southern charm will make you feel welcome wherever you are visiting from.

 If you want to delve even deeper into the history, there are plenty of establishments available to help you do just that.
 For example, you have the New Orleans African American Museum.

 The brick walls of the museum were originally built in 1828 on former plantation lands, to form what is considered the finest Creole Maison De Maître in New Orleans.

 Featuring exhibits of art and historical artifacts, located within a building containing as much history as the items it displays, there may not be a better place to get a true sense of the culture of the area than right here.

 You also have the St. Augustine Church, the oldest African American Catholic parish in the United States.
 Both of these are located along the Louisiana African American Heritage Trail, making Faubourg Treme a prime location to stay in New Orleans for anyone interested in Creole history.